Anyone who’s been to the Netherlands for more than a month knows that buying groceries here can be expensive.

 Jumbo: a cheaper alternative to Albert Heijn

-Jumbo is the main competitor to Albert Heijn in the Netherlands.
-To gain a competitive edge, it sells the regular products you can find in AH but is slightly cheaper.
-It also has own-brand products, and similarly to Dirk, which provides a wide range of items for your daily needs.
+Jumbo is AH’s main competitor in the Netherlands.
+You can find the same regular products in both stores, but what gives Jumbo the competitive edge is that it’s slightly cheaper.
+It also has in-store brand products, which provide a wide range of items for your daily needs. 💳

 Aldi: the cheap and cheerful supermarket in the Netherlands

 It’s great for getting your basics, like bread, pasta, cheese, and general household items.
 They also have weekly promotions, so you can get products even cheaper.
-While it might not be fancy, it will get the job done.
+While it might not be fancy, it puts food on the table. 🥖

 Lidl: another cheap supermarket in the Netherlands